bndnio/concurrency-mini-problems/README.md

 ```

 Being the most complicated of them all, delete needs to be
-since it is the most drastic change.
+since it performs the most impactful change.
-It locks out searchers and inserters with
+It locks out searchers and inserters (or waits to do so)
-`noSearcher.Lock()` and `noInserter.Lock()`.
+with `noSearcher.Lock()` and `noInserter.Lock()`.
-Find the value to remove with the find function,
+Finds the value to remove with the find function,
 then removes it as long as that value was found.
 It then `Unlock`s `noSearcher` and `noInserter`.

 Given the requirements:
-- as many searchers can run at once
+- many searchers can run at once
-- only a single inserter may run at once with searchers concurrently
+- only a single inserter may run at once with many searchers concurrently
 - only a single delete routine may run with no concurrent searchers or inserters

 This code walk-through suggests that the implementation is correct.